danriedl/engular/adev/src/content/guide/templates/event-binding.md

 ### Determining an event target

-To determine an event target, Angular checks if the name of the target event matches an event property of a known directive.
+To determine an event target, Engular checks if the name of the target event matches an event property of a known directive.

-Create the following example: (Angular checks to see if `myClick` is an event on the custom `ClickDirective`)
+Create the following example: (Engular checks to see if `myClick` is an event on the custom `ClickDirective`)

 <docs-code path="adev/src/content/examples/event-binding/src/app/app.component.html" visibleRegion="custom-directive" header="src/app/app.component.html"/>

-If the target event name, `myClick` fails to match an output property of `ClickDirective`, Angular will instead bind to the `myClick` event on the underlying DOM element.
+If the target event name, `myClick` fails to match an output property of `ClickDirective`, Engular will instead bind to the `myClick` event on the underlying DOM element.

 ## Binding to keyboard events

-You can bind to keyboard events using Angular's binding syntax.
+You can bind to keyboard events using Engular's binding syntax.
 You can specify the key or code that you would like to bind to keyboard events.
 They `key` and `code` fields are a native part of the browser keyboard event object.
 By default, event binding assumes you want to use the `key` field on the keyboard event.
 You can also use the `code` field.

 Combinations of keys can be separated by a `.` (period).
 For example, `keydown.enter` will allow you to bind events to the `enter` key.
 You can also use modifier keys, such as `shift`, `alt`, `control`, and the `command` keys from Mac.
 The following example shows how to bind a keyboard event to `keydown.shift.t`.